evankalaw/pyp-w1-gw-language-detector/README.md

 # [pyp-w1] Language Detector

-You will need to build a program that is able to detect the language of certain piece of text given by the user.
-For that you will need to respect the following interface:
+This is a program that is able to detect the language of certain piece of text given by the user.
+Provided with the program is compatibility for Spanish, German, and English.
+This is what the interface looks like:

 ```python
 >>> from .languages import LANGUAGES